What is third-party access?

 What can someone with third-party access do in TAP?

 Third-party representatives can file or amend your returns, make payments, or view and update your account information.
 They may also submit a payment agreement or waiver request for you.
+You can choose what level of access they have.

 How do I allow or not allow third-party access?